Practice Plus Group

 We will not use any information about you that is available in publicly accessible sources.
 Any additional details we will require about you in order to carry out our duty of care, we will request directly from you.

-Failure to provide personal data to Care UK
+Failure to provide personal data to Practice Plus Group

 The provision of your personal data about your health and any treatment or care you have received previously is part of the UK statutory instrument: